KyleRego/anki_books/docs/development.md

 ## The database

 The application uses a PostgreSQL database.
 The `config/database.yml` file has the configuration settings.
 Executing `rails db:create` should create the databases specified in that file.
 Pending migrations are run with `rails db:migrate`.

+The homepage of the website is an article with system: true.
+This can be added with `rails db:seed` or using the Rails console.

 ## The bin/dev script